 Maximillian Galactica from Justice for All comes off as arrogant and self-conceited, but does so with the hopes that it will get his circus mates to strive to become better and follow in his example.

-The "grumpy" male animals in Animal Crossing, especially in the later games.
+The "grumpy" male animals, especially in the later games.
 Though they are self-admitted curmudgeons, they warm up to you fairly quickly, and even though they tease you, they're very glad of your friendship.
 They even cry with joy if you show up at their birthday parties!